Mark Chorazak

 Mr. Chorazak regularly counsels clients on issues arising under the Dodd-Frank Act, Bank Holding Company Act, Change in Bank Control Act, International Banking Act, Bank Secrecy Act and Bank Service Company Act, among other key U.S. banking laws.
 He also advises on authority and control questions, fintech and financial innovation issues, chartering and expansionary proposals, corporate governance practices, affiliate transaction restrictions, Volcker Rule issues, anti-money laundering and sanctions compliance, and enforcement actions.
 In addition, Mr. Chorazak counsels on capital and debt offerings and private investments in bank and nonbank financial institutions.
 He has obtained regulatory approvals on a wide range of transactions, including for some of the largest bank mergers.

 Recognized by Chambers USA as one of the country’s leading financial services lawyers, Mr. Chorazak has been praised by clients as “highly perceptive” and “incredibly knowledgeable” on banking law matters.
-In recognition of his extensive experience beyond the traditional banking sector, he also has been named one of the top fintech lawyers in the U.S. by Business Insider.
+In recognition of his extensive experience beyond the traditional banking sector, he also has been named one of the top fintech lawyers in the U.S. by Business Insider and one of Lawdragon’s 500 Leading Dealmakers in America.

 Prior to joining Skadden, he served as head of the U.S. bank regulatory practice and co-chair of the fintech initiative at another major international law firm.